Back

 This is a box that displays five pink circles on the left.
 On the right there are eight circles, but five out of these eight circles on the right are also pink.
 The expression five plus eight is written above these circles.

-We can think about our problem as having two fives and one three.
+You can think about this problem as having two fives and one three.
 Two fives give us 10.
-Plus three ones is 13.
+Plus three ones equals 13.

 This image is the same as the previous image but now there are arrows from the group of five pink circles on the left and five pink circles on the right to an equation: five plus five equals ten.
 There is another arrow from this equation and from the remaining three circles on the right pointing to another equation: ten plus three equals thirteen.